nadia528nz/qr-scanner-polymer3/README.md

 # QR code scanner written in Polymer 3
 This is a simple demo showing how to do create QR Scanner in Polymer 3.
-It is written based on Polymer Starter Kit and Aaron Benjamin's tutorial. (see credit section below) You can check out a working demo here: [Polymer 3 QR Scanner](https://polymer-qr-demo.firebaseapp.com/)
+It is written based on Polymer Starter Kit and Aaron Benjamin's tutorial, and the Javascript QR code library used is jsQR (see credit section below)
+You can check out a working demo here: [Polymer 3 QR Scanner](https://polymer-qr-demo.firebaseapp.com/)